alvarocarvajald/hackweek/openqa-scripts/README.md

 Use requires 2 files:

 * `retrigger-jobs-known-failures.pl`: the perl script itself.
-It should be installed in a directory readable by the openQA users `geekotest` and `_openqa-worker` and it should be executable.
+It should be installed in the same directory where `openqa-cli` is installed, usually in `/usr/share/openqa/script`.
+It should be executable.
 * `retrigger-jobs-known-failures.ini`: the configuration file.
-It should be readable by the openQA users.
+It should be readable by the openQA users `geekotest` and `_openqa-worker`.

 If installed in the openQA instance itself (where webUI and scheduler are located) all script dependencies should already present.
 Otherwise, make sure script is installed in a system with openQA-client.